-A private yacht is one of the few venues that is genuinely exclusive by design — no other guests, no shared dining room, no fixed programme.
-For the right occasion, that is exactly what makes it work.
+A private yacht is one of the few venues that is genuinely exclusive by design.
+For the right occasion, that is exactly what makes it work — and exactly what makes the planning different from a standard holiday charter.

 This exclusivity is what distinguishes a yacht charter from every other special occasion venue.
 The crew work entirely to your group's preferences, the chef cooks to your specifications, and the itinerary changes if you want it to.
 The occasion shapes the charter — not the other way around.